RazmigTanashian/I2C-Sensors-wArduinos-Project/README.md

 # I2C-Sensors-wArduinos-Project
-Using slave Arduino as an I2c device to gather data for a master Arduino
+Using slave Arduino as an I2c device to gather data for a master Arduino.

 I was in the need of many sensors that supported I2C for the purpose of not using so many GPIO pins on the Arduino Uno.
 None of the